rajexcited/personal-finance-ui/test-cases/settings/payment-account-type/add-payment-account-type-tc2.md

    - **Tags:** `checking, personal` and counter is 2/10
 5. User clicks on the `Save` button.
 6. Verify the new payment account type is added to the list with the correct details.
+7. Verify `View` button next to `Checking Account` row is displayed
+8. User clicks on `View` button for `Checking Account`. verify details shown.
-7. User navigated `add Payment Account` page
+9. User navigated `add Payment Account` page
-8. Verify `Checking Account` exists in `payment account type` dropdown
+10. Verify `Checking Account` exists in `payment account type` dropdown

 ## Expected Outcome: